gandwarf/tp/docs/UserGuide.md

 # ClientConnect User Guide

-ClientConnect is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+ClientConnect is a **desktop app for providing fast access to clients’ addresses and preferences** to help salespeople in making sales decisions and building rapports with clients, which can potentially increase their sales revenue.
+It is also optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).

 <!-- * Table of Contents -->
 <page-nav-print />